mihan2002/leave-request-ui/README.md

 ```

 ### 4.Backend setup(Optional)
--if you didnt setup the backend use this link and follow the guide
+ if you haven't setup the frontend application, use the bellow link to setup the backend application.
 ```bash
   https://github.com/mihan2002/leave-request-api.git
 ```